Want to have a better online experience without advertisements and sneaky tracking codes that invade your privacy and monitor your activities?

 Another good option for Pi Hole operating system is DietPi, which a customized and lightweight OS for Raspberry Pi.
 During DietPi setup, you will have the option to install Pi Hole (among several other apps).
 In this guide though, I will proceed with Raspbian Stretch Lite.

-Head over to Raspbian download page and download the latest version of Stretch Lite OS.
+Head over to Raspbian download page and download the latest version (Buster at the time of writing this guide) of Stretch Lite OS.
 Either method (ZIP or Torrent) will work.

 Once downloaded, insert your SD card into the computer, write the downloaded Raspbian Stretch lite image to the SD card.
 Note that this is NOT as simple as copying the zip file.
 You will have to use a utility such as Etcher to write the downloaded ZIP file to the SD card, as shown below.